 Traditional wood decking will weather inevitable damage.
 Moisture exposure, temperature fluctuations causing the wood to constantly expand and contract, and typical wear and tear all contribute to deterioration.
 The only way to prevent or prolong this is to annually reseal or paint with a wood deck specific product.
 Although maintenance is effective, you will need to reapply these costly protecting products regularly.

-Gurnee Deck Builder FAQ
+Libertyville Deck Builder FAQ

 How often do I need to clean my composite deck?